Sample Paralegal Courses in a Paralegal Degree Program

 PA 1102 Introduction to the Law and Contracts

 An introduction to the criminal justice system with an emphasis given to law and process.
 Included topics: state criminal code, law enforcement, judges, attorneys, trials, sentencing, plea bargaining, constitutional rights, and rules of evidence.

 Introduces the student to using physical and digital law libraries and assists in research development with the use of administrative materials, reporters, statutes, digests, and secondary materials.
 Practice problems require the student to conduct legal research via traditional and electronic methods.

 PA 2222 Legal Writing and Analysis

-    The student will prepare case and trial briefs, investigative summaries, legal memoranda and general legal correspondence to develop analytical writing skills.
+The student will learn how to prepare case and trial briefs, investigative summaries, legal memoranda, and general legal correspondence to develop analytical writing skills.

 310 Litigation I